GoogleChrome/web.dev/src/site/content/en/blog/sw-range-requests/index.md

 This sort of trivial `fetch` event listener should [normally be avoided](https://developers.google.com/web/fundamentals/primers/service-workers/high-performance-loading#never_use_a_passthrough_fetch_handler); it's used here for illustrative purposes.
 {% endAside %}

 In browsers with the incorrect behavior, if `event.request` included a `Range:` header, that header would be silently dropped.
 The request that was received by the remote server would not include `Range:` at all.
-This would not necessarily "break" anything, since a server is _technically_ allowed to return the full response body, with a <code>[200 status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/200)</code>, even when a <code>Range:</code> header is present in the original request.
+This would not necessarily "break" anything, since a server is _technically_ allowed to return the full response body, with a [`200` status code](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/200), even when a `Range:` header is present in the original request.
 But it would result in more data being transferred than is strictly needed from the perspective of the browser.

 Developers who were aware of this behavior could work around it by explicitly checking for the presence of a `Range:` header, and not calling `event.respondWith()` if one is present.
 By doing this, the service worker effectively removes itself from the response generation picture, and the default browser networking logic, which knows how to preserve range requests, is used instead.